syncfusion-content/blazor-docs/blazor/common/data-binding/sql-server-data-binding.md

 ## Handling CRUD operations with our Syncfusion Blazor DataGrid component

-Enable editing in the grid component using the [GridEditSettings](https://blazor.syncfusion.com/documentation/datagrid/editing/) component.
+Enable editing in the Grid component using the [GridEditSettings](https://blazor.syncfusion.com/documentation/datagrid/editing/) component.
 Grid provides various modes of editing options such as Inline/Normal, Dialog and Batch editing.
 Kindly refer the [Grid Editing](https://blazor.syncfusion.com/documentation/datagrid/editing/#editing) documentation for reference.

 Here, inline edit mode and [Toolbar](https://blazor.syncfusion.com/documentation/datagrid/tool-bar/) property are used to show toolbar items for editing.